mmoila/ot-harjoitustyo/README.md

-# Readme for markdown training
+# Software development methods - project

 This is a first version of my ot-21 **project**.
 Testing *italic* text.